one3chens/jwplayer-ios-bestPracticeApps/JWBestPracticeApps/Voicer/README.md

 - start casting: "Start casting".
 - disconnect casting: "Finish casting".

+**Note**:
-**Note**: Only works on iOS 10 and above due to SiriKit dependency.
+- Only works on iOS 10 and above due to SiriKit dependency.
+- Siri cannot be called on a simulator.